Graduate Tuition Return Incentive Program (GTRIP)

 WHAT IS THE BENEFIT TO ME?

-The University will return 150% of the in-state tuition paid from the grant to the PI’s unit to support additional graduate research assistantships.
-If the graduate program includes a tuition differential, the tuition return will be 150% of the standard graduate tuition rate.
+The University will return 100% of the in-state tuition paid from the sponsored project to the PI’s unit to support additional graduate assistantships.
+If the graduate program includes a tuition differential, the tuition return will be 100% of the standard graduate tuition rate.

 HOW DOES THE TUITION RETURN PROCESS WORK?

 Because the tuition is returned as state funding, all GTRIP funds must be used within the fiscal year in which they are returned.
-However, units will now be able to choose whether to receive the GTRIP funding in the fiscal year of the tuition expenditure or at the start of the following fiscal year.
+Units can choose whether to receive the GTRIP funding in the fiscal year of the tuition expenditure or at the start of the following fiscal year.
 This will allow units to maximize the time in which the funding can be used.
 GTRIP funding may not be split over fiscal years.
+Please note that some colleges or units may have more specific guidelines regarding timing of tuition return funds distribution.

 HOW MAY THE TUITION RETURN FUNDS BE USED?